evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ### Regenerative braking

-[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
-[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
-At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
+[Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
+Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

 ## Exterior